 Implement a consistent management program assigned to upkeep the Parkway and provide a plan on what maintenance is, how it is performed, how it can be budgeted, and why it is needed.
-Consider maintenance agreement stating staff time commitments, legal resources, support from elected officials, and the process to identify a regional funding source.
+County and the City to approve an MOU for advancement by providing a statement of staff time commitments, legal resources, actual support from elected officials, and review process.
 Identify a cross-jurisdictional maintenance manager to implement the program to rehabilitate and maintain pavement quality and striping along the corridor, as well as maintenance to extend the service life of shared use path pavement.
 This program would also apply to signage, tree, debris, and signal maintenance.